 The training covers theories and emerging fields of research that help us to develop our understanding of the many facets of trauma and latent vulnerability.
 This includes Polyvagal Theory, Epigenetics, Neuroplasticity and how trauma impacts on the architecture of the developing brain.

-- To inspire and motivate the workforce to adapt their interactions with people through trauma informed practice
+- To inspire and motivate the workforce to adapt their interactions with people through trauma-informed principles and practices

 - To understand how adversity in childhood can lead to children and young people becoming at risk of exploitation